chamithusithmaka/chamithusithmaka/README.md

 ---

+- 🌱 I'm constantly learning and exploring new technologies.

+- 👨‍💻 My primary focus is on software development and problem-solving.

 - 👯 I’m looking to collaborate on **Open-source projects related to Web Development and Mobile App Development.**

-- 💬 Ask me about **MERN Stack Development, Mobile App Development with Kotlin, and Cloud Technologies.**
+- 💬 Ask me about **MERN Stack Development, Mobile App Development with Kotlin.**

 - 📫 How to reach me **chamithusithmaka@gmail.com**